25 years in business: it is all about the people!

 Rupert & Cashew – Unconditional lovers

-All the guys (it's a man's world) in all the resorts we worked with, all of you; thank you (here's a few names): Jeff, Paul, Warren, Logan, Scott, Geno, Jason, Al, Julie (yes, a woman), Jacqueline (another one), Pete, Bobby, Damien, Ben, Conor, Marc, Doug, Adam, Tyler, John, Chris, Jimmy, Bryce, Kurt, Larry, Vincent, Phil, Samuel, Savannah (a third one), and so many more.
+All the guys (yes, it’s a man’s world) in all the resorts we’ve worked with — all of you, thank you.
+Just to name a few: Jeff, Paul, Warren, Logan, Scott, Geno, Jason, Al, Julie (yes, a woman), Jacqueline (another one), Pete, Bobby, Damien, Ben, Conor, Marc, Doug, Adam, Tyler, John, Chris, Jimmy, Bryce, Kurt, Larry, Vincent, Phil, Samuel, Savannah (a third one), and so many more.

-Last: me.
-Let's be honest, I'm stubborn, but I'm also extremely motivated.
-Is that why I survived in a man's world all these years?
-Maybe, but my parents, who raised an independent woman with an outstanding work ethic, are also a big part of it.
-Our life is the result of all our choices and the efforts we make.
-I made mine sometimes unconsciously, or so I thought, but my family, friends, and experiences made me the person I am today.
+Let’s be honest — I’m stubborn, but I’m also extremely motivated.
+Is that why I survived in a man’s world all these years?
+Maybe.
+But my parents, who raised an independent woman with a strong work ethic, played a huge role too.
+Our lives are the result of the choices we make and the effort we put in.
+I made mine sometimes unconsciously — or so I thought — but my family, friends, and experiences shaped the person I am today.